George J. Hruza

-George J. Hruza is an American politician from Missouri.
-He is also known professionally as a dermatologist and medical author affiliated with Saint Louis University School of Medicine as a clinical professor with over 40 years in the medical field including serving on dermatology boards across the United States.
-He recently received the American Academy of Dermatology Association Advocate of the Year award for 2022.
+George J. Hruza is an American politician serving as a member of the Missouri House of Representatives for the 89th district.
+Elected in November 2024, he assumed office on January 8, 2025.
+A member of the Republican Party, he worked as a dermatologist for 40 years and was a medical author affiliated with Saint Louis University School of Medicine as a clinical professor before entering politics.

 Biography

 Hruza was born in Prague, Czechoslovakia before moving with his family to New York City and attended New York University, earning a bachelor's degree (1978) and medical degree (1982) before undertaking his dermatology residency there.
 After his residency he completed a laser surgery fellowships at Harvard and the University of Wisconsin-Madison and an MBA from Washington University in St. Louis.

 Hruza was the president of the American Academy of Dermatology.
 He has written and published over 150 articles and 4 dermatology textbooks and previously led the St. Louis Metropolitan Medical Society, the American Society for Dermatologic Surgery, and the American Society for Laser Medicine and Surgery.
+He recently received the American Academy of Dermatology Association Advocate of the Year award for 2022.

 George J. Hruza is a Republican politician from Missouri who ran for the Missouri Senate District 24 in 2022.
 He was elected to the Missouri House of Representatives in District 89 in the 2024 Missouri House of Representatives election as a Republican.